virtser/octopress/source/_posts/2014-01-29-why-graphite.markdown

 * In this example I'm using [StatsD C# Client](https://github.com/goncalopereira/statsd-csharp-client)

-StatsD is a client which received the metrics by UDP, process it, applies some math function and stores it in Graphite. (this in not 100% correct, I wrote it as I wrote in terms of simplicity)
+StatsD is a client which received the metrics by UDP, process it, applies some math function and stores it in Graphite. (this in not 100% correct, I wrote it as I wrote in favor of explanation  simplicity)

 So now, when you have some high level clue about what you can do with Graphite, we will talk why we (as developers) have to use Graphite.